 The Compulsory Voting Debate

-Compulsory voting might seem strange to Americans, where voting is a long-fought-for right, but not a legal obligation.
-But there are arguments in favor of making voting compulsory, as well as arguments against.
+Compulsory voting might seem strange to Americans, where voting is a right but not a legal duty or obligation.
+But there are arguments in favor of making voting compulsory, as well as arguments against it.

 Both sides of the compulsory voting debate have several reasons why they think it is or isn't a good idea.
-Let's take a look at some commonly offered pros and cons to such a policy, starting with the pros.
+This article explains the concept of compulsory voting.
+It then discusses commonly offered pros and cons of such a policy, starting with the pros.

 Compulsory Voting Arguments: Pros

 After virtually every U.S. election, many lament how many people stayed away from the polls.
-In the 2016 presidential election, one of the most hotly contested in recent history, the turnout was only 55 percent.
-Voter turnout at mid-term Congressional elections is almost always even less.
+Since 1965, approximately 57% of eligible voters vote in presidential elections.
+Voter turnout at midterm elections is typically even less (approximately 41%).

 2. Compulsory Voting Would Change Campaigning for the Better

-If everyone was required to vote, it would remove the need to target campaign efforts to groups of people candidates think it's important to reach.
-This would reduce the impact of single-issue voting, since candidates would need to reflect the broadest spectrum of interests and preferences possible.
+If the voting system required everyone to vote, it would remove the need for political parties to target groups of people that the candidates believe are important to reach.
+It would also reduce the impact of single-issue voting.
+Instead, it would encourage candidates to reflect the broadest spectrum of interests and preferences possible.

 3. Compulsory Voting Would Encourage Engagement in the Political Process

 People often don't vote because they don't feel it makes any difference to them as individuals.
-Being encouraged, or even required to participate, some say, would diminish that feeling of alienation from the system.
-It would also make easier the job of civic groups whose mission it is to encourage voting among certain geographical or demographic groups.
+Mandatory voting laws would diminish that feeling of alienation from the voting and political system.

 5. Compulsory Voting Would Encourage Informed Voting

 Wanting to make the most of their vote, citizens would become savvier about spotting pie-in-the-sky campaign promises and negative campaigning.
-An electorate that takes elections more seriously is one that wouldn't be as likely to be apathetic about the issues.
+An electorate taking elections more seriously would likely have a greater interest in the issues and candidates.

 6. Mandatory Voting Would Discourage Polarization

-It seems that America is more divided politically than any time in recent memory.
+It seems that America is more divided politically than at any time in recent memory.
 Advocates of compulsory voting say that low turnouts favor inflexible partisanship.
-If all voters went to the polls, a greater variety of philosophies would be served, and political leaders would be less likely to cater to extreme views.
+If all voters went to the polls, politics would represent and serve a greater variety of philosophies.
+In theory, it would encourage political candidates to support less extreme views than they otherwise would.

 7. Compulsory Voting Would Discourage Voter Suppression